sruddell09/genRandSent/README.md

 # genRandSent
-This a python program that uses n-grams taken from a txt file of "corporate bs" sentences to generate random sentences.
+This is a Python program that uses n-grams taken from a txt file of "corporate bs" sentences to generate random sentences.

 Allows the user to input the size of the n-gram and amount of sentences to generate.
 (The larger the n-gram, the more "natural-sounding" the sentence.)